Clearstar-Labs/morpho-blue-oracles/SUPPLY_COLLATERAL_README.md

 ## Troubleshooting

-- **"Insufficient wstUSR balance"**: You don't have enough wstUSR tokens
+- **"Insufficient token balance"**: You don't have enough collateral tokens
 - **"Approval failed"**: Check that your wallet has ETH for gas
 - **"Supply failed"**: The market might not exist or have issues
+- **"Environment variable not found"**: Ensure all required variables are set in .env
-- **Network errors**: Ensure you're connected to Base mainnet
+- **Network errors**: Ensure you're connected to the correct network

 ## Next Steps